oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

   -l, --list            List checks
   -o [{cli,json,junitxml,github_failed_only}], --output [{cli,json,junitxml,github_failed_only}]
                         Report output format
+  --output-bc-ids       Print Bridgecrew platform IDs (BC...) instead of
+                        Checkov IDs (CKV...), if the check exists in the platform
+  --no-guide            Do not fetch Bridgecrew platform IDs and guidelines
+                        for the checkov output report.
+Note: this prevents Bridgecrew platform check IDs from being used anywhere in the CLI.
-  --no-guide            do not fetch bridgecrew guide in checkov output report --quiet               in case of CLI output, display only failed checks --compact             in case of CLI output, do not display code blocks --framework {cloudformation,terraform,kubernetes,serverless,arm,terraform_plan,helm,dockerfile,secrets,all}
+  --quiet               in case of CLI output, display only failed checks --compact             in case of CLI output, do not display code blocks --framework {cloudformation,terraform,kubernetes,serverless,arm,terraform_plan,helm,dockerfile,secrets,all}